• Skip to primary navigation

 • ½ cup Peanut butter Unsweetened

-• 3-4 tbsp 1:1 Powdered Sugar Substitute I used Truvia confectioners
+• 3-4 tablespoon 1:1 Powdered Sugar Substitute I used Truvia confectioners

 • 25 grams Unflavored whey protein powder About ¼ cup (measurements for protein powders other than unflavored whey will vary)

-• ¼ tsp Salt Or to taste (use more or less depending on if your PB and butter are salted)
+• ¼ teaspoon Salt Or to taste (use more or less depending on if your PB and butter are salted)

 Chocolate Shell